 Keeping teachers informed and up-to-date on policies

-Even as we return to a somewhat more normal school year, finding better systems for disseminating information and, more importantly, ensuring that information has been received ( and understood ) is critical.
+Even after we returned to a normal way of life, finding better systems for disseminating information and, more importantly, ensuring that information has been received (and understood) has maintained its importance.

 Covid has reinforced the need for help in areas where we’re wasting time and money and distracting from the job of teaching.

 Credit to teachers and administrators who found entirely new ways of engaging students (and teachers) with solutions most of us would never have considered pre-pandemic.

 Social media; using videos on TikTok and Instagram or YouTube to engage and delight or communicate with students more effectively.

 Modern communications: Giving students and parents more access to ask questions and get help on WhatsApp or SMS added new levels of convenience to generations comfortable with their phones and mobile messaging

 New platforms: while most schools have embraced technology to one degree or another, Covid forced the adoption of entirely new platforms.
 As a result, Google Classroom/Docs, Slack and even Khan Academy saw massive upticks in usage.